 We now consider the properties of the $\clustered$ prediction sets.
 For all classes that do not belong to the null cluster, we have the following guarantee (the proof of this result, and all other proofs, are deferred to Appendix \ref{sec:proofs}).

 \begin{proposition} The prediction sets $\cC = \cC_{\clustered}$ from $\clustered$ achieve cluster-conditional coverage:

 \end{proposition}

+This coverage result comes from the exchangeability between a test point \emph{drawn from cluster $m$} and all of the calibration points that belong to cluster $m$.
+We get this exchangeability for free from the assumption that the calibration point and test points are sampled i.i.d.\ from the same distribution.
 Cluster-conditional coverage is a stronger guarantee than marginal coverage, but it is still not as strong as the class-conditional coverage property that we hope to achieve.
-However, cluster-conditional coverage implies class-conditional in an idealized setting: suppose we have access to an ``oracle'' clustering function $h^*$ that produces $M$ clusters such that, for each cluster $m=1,\dots,M$, the scores for all classes in this cluster are exchangeable.
+However, cluster-conditional coverage implies class-conditional in an idealized setting: suppose we have access to an ``oracle'' clustering function $h^*$ that produces $M$ clusters such that, for each cluster $m=1,\dots,M$, the scores for all classes in this cluster are exchangeable (this would hold, for example, if all classes in the same cluster have the same score distribution).
 In this case, we have a guarantee on class-conditional coverage.

 \begin{proposition} If \smash{$\hhat = h^*$}, the ``oracle'' clustering function as described above, then the prediction sets from $\clustered$ satisfy class-conditional coverage \eqref{eq:class-conditional-coverage} for all classes $y$ such that $h^*(y) \neq \nullclust$. \end{proposition}